 Regression testing for DIT must be completed against Devices for single band Communications Hubs.
 This requirement also applies to dual band Communications Hubs except where no suitable Device is available to test against.
 Only where suitable Devices are not available will it be possible to use emulators to complete DIT regression testing.

+User Regression Testing, as required by the obligations set out in this Testing Approach Document, must be completed by certain Supplier Parties.

 Dependencies and Assumptions

 The following table describes the dependencies that need to be satisfied in support of Release 2.0 – individual test phases are expected to detail specific dependencies.